Deep Learning on a Data Diet: Finding Important Examples Early in Training: Related Work

 \section{Related Work}

-As we have already discussed, our work is closely related to an empirical study by \citet{toneva2018empirical}, which examines the frequency with which correct classification decisions are forgotten during training.
+As discussed earlier, our work is closely related to an empirical study by \citet{toneva2018empirical}, which examines the frequency with which correct classification decisions are forgotten during training.
 The authors observe that \samples that are rarely forgotten are also ones that do not contribute much to the final accuracy of the predictor.
-In particular, if we retrain from initialization after having removed these rarely forgotten \samples from the \trainingdata, we achieve the same accuracy.
-Similar to our work, this work analyzes the dynamics of training in deep learning through the lens of training \samples, and demonstrates that standard vision datasets have \NA{superfluous information.} However, unlike forgetting scores, our proposed methods use only local information, bringing to light that the local ordering of \samples is roughly preserved throughout training.
+In particular, if we retrain from initialization after having removed rarely forgotten \samples from the \trainingdata, we achieve the same accuracy.
+Similar to our work, this work analyzes the dynamics of training in deep learning through the lens of training \samples.
+However, unlike forgetting scores, our proposed methods use only local information \textit{early in training}.
+This highlights two properties: example importance is reflected in the local properties of the loss landscape after a few epochs and the ordering of examples by importance is roughly preserved throughout training.
+We think that this is a key contribution and hope it prompts future empirical and theoretical work exploring the early stage of learning.

 \citet{coleman2019selection} use a small proxy network in combination with other training data selection methods to find a small subset of important-for-training \samples, that can then be used to train a large state-of-the-art (SOTA) deep neural network.
 In their empirical study, they observe that most important \samples selected via a proxy model are also important for training a SOTA network.
 In addition, they study a proxy which reuses SOTA network's architecture but is trained for a shorter time.
 The authors observe that selecting the important examples after at least 50 epochs of training works better than selecting them at random, but not as well as after the full training run.
 They do not study shorter training times for proxies or relate it to the training dynamics in any other way.